IBM/aspera-cli/docs/README.erb.md

 There are several types of network connections, each of them use a different mechanism to define a (forward) **proxy**:

-- Ruby HTTP: REST and HTTPGW client
+- Ruby HTTP: REST and HTTP Gateway client
-- Legacy Aspera HTTP/S Fallback and ascp wss
+- Legacy Aspera HTTP/S Fallback and `ascp` wss
 - Aspera FASP

 Refer to the following sections.

-### Proxy for REST and HTTPGW
+### Proxy for REST and HTTP Gateway

 There are two possibilities to define an HTTP proxy to be used when Ruby HTTP is used.